jianhaoti/minimalistic-personal-page/blogPosts/gauss-equation.md

 date: "10 February 2025"
 tags: ["geometry", "linear algebra", "Riemannian geometry"]
 excerpt: "
-We take two traces of the Gauss equation to get a scalar relationship between intrinsic and extrinsic curvature quantities.
+We take two traces of the Gauss equation to get a scalar relationship between intrinsic and extrinsic curvature quantities of an embedding.
 "
 ---

-Arguably the most fundamental equation of Riemannian geometry is the Gauss equation, which relates instrinsic and extrinsic curvatures of an embedding $\Sigma\subset M$.
+The most fundamental equation of Riemannian geometry is the Gauss equation, which relates intrinsic and extrinsic curvatures of an embedding $\Sigma\subset M$.
 Here's the full beast.

 $$\text{ }$$